hoentschrode/check_dlan_bandwidth/README.md

 }
 ```

-Note: I've created the hostgroup "DLAN-devices" wich constains all my dlan adapters in ``grouops.conf``:
+Note: I've created the hostgroup "DLAN-devices" which contains all my dlan adapters in ``grouops.conf``:
 ```
 object HostGroup "DLAN-devices" {
   display_name = "DLAN devices"
   assign where "Devolo DLAN500 Wifi" in host.templates }
 ```